Medusas71/Sailing-In-Space/TESTING.md

 ![1-fan-goals](./testing-images/user-stories/1-fan-goals-new-song.jpg)

 2. As a fan, I would like to learn about the bands history and the band members:
     * This is achieved by clicking "The Band" navigation link at the top of each page in the fixed header and the "About" navigation link in the fixed footer on every page.
-A snippet of information regarding the band is displayed on "the Band" page and there is a link to read more about the band.
+A snippet of information regarding the band is displayed on "The Band" page and there is a link to read more about the band.
 There is also a link against each band member that displays a modal with their bio included.
     <p>&nbsp;</p>
 ![2-fan-goals](./testing-images/user-stories/2-fan-goals-band.jpg)